Rohitify/DevCamp/README.md

 # DevCamp
 MERN Stack project for Developer BootCamp

-This is currently Under development
+This is currently Under development <br />
-Backend is completed
+Backend is completed <br />
-FrontEnd is under development
+FrontEnd is under development <br />